kamiljaved/mips-pipelined/README.md

 ## Notes

-Some test programs and a MIPS Assembler for this Verilog Microprocessor is available at [Pipelined Assembler](https://github.com/kamiljaved98/mips-assembler).
+Some test programs and an assembler app for this Verilog Microprocessor is available at [MIPS Assembler](https://github.com/kamiljaved98/mips-assembler).

 ---